Ronald Barnes, 3rd Baron Gorell: Military and career

 and then served a year as Under-Secretary of State for Air from 1921 to 1922.
 In 1925, he left the Liberals and joined the Labour Party.

+In October 1930 he was nominated by the Labour government of Ramsay MacDonald to succeed Lord Irwin as Viceroy of India, but King George V and the Conservatives opposed this move, and Lord Willingdon was appointed instead.

 He then devoted his life to literature, editing the Cornhill Magazine, while still serving on many public and private committees.

 Charitable work

 Gorell was involved with many charities, particularly those that were educational or literary in nature.
 He was chairman of the Teachers' Registration Council (1922–1935), King's College Hospital (1929–1933), and of Dulwich College and Alleyn's School (1949–1959), and president of the National Council for the Unmarried Mother and her Child (1928–1962), the Royal Society of Teachers (1929–1935), and of the Royal Literary Fund (1951–1962).

 Personal life and honours

 Gorell was invested as an Officer of the Order of the British Empire in the 1918 Birthday Honours and as a Commander of the same order in 1919.
 He was also invested as an Officier of the Order of Leopold in 1919.

 He was later editor of the Cornhill Magazine from 1933 to 1939.
 He was co-president of the Detection Club with Agatha Christie from 1956 to 1963.

 Lord Gorell married Maud Elizabeth Furse Radcliffe (1886–1954), eldest daughter of Alexander Nelson Radcliffe and Isabel Grace Henderson, in 1922.
-He died at his home in Arundel, aged 79, and was succeeded in the barony by his eldest son Timothy John Radcliffe Barnes.
+He died at his home in Arundel, aged 79, and was succeeded in the barony by his eldest son, Timothy.